 Pink Floyd fans won’t need any explanation for this post’s title.
 As for the others… well, it’s never too late to become fans of Pink Floyd!

 The recent buzz around Artificial Intelligence and Machine Learning has spawned the next generation of Personal Finance Management applications.
 While the forerunners in the cateogory like Mint (now part of Intuit, Inc.) are still available on the web, most of the new players are mobile-only.
-Going by monickers such as Mobile Money Management App and Money Management Bot – herewith termed MoMMA for the sake of convenience – they all require access to their users’ bank account information.
+Going by monickers such as Mobile Money Management App and Money Management Bot – herewith termed MoMMA for the sake of convenience – they all require access to their users’ banking information.
+In the early days of PFM, they got it by simply asking their users to share the usernames and passwords of their banking and other financial accounts.

-This has become a bone of contention of late with banks reminding their customers that their TOS forbid them from handing over their online banking credentials to third parties (I don’t know what took all but a handful of banks so long to assert an old clause in their terms of service – actually, I think I know, but that’s a blog post for another day).
+Of late, that approach has stopped working because banks have started warning their customers that they’re not allowed to hand over their online banking credentials to third parties.
+I don’t know why it took so long for all but a handful of banks to assert a fairly old clause in their TOS (actually, I think I know, but that’s a blog post for another day).

-But banks are not taking this lying down.
-According to Financial Times, big banks are lobbying to reduce access to customer data envisaged by PSD2, which would substantially dilute the original provisions of “open banking”.
-According to Sebastian Siemiatkowski, chief executive of Swedish online payments company Klarna, quoted by FT, “If it (PSD2) goes ahead as currently written it will not create open banking as the law originally envisaged.”
+Because, for one, banks won’t take these regs lying down.
+Already big banks are lobbying to reduce access to customer data envisaged by PSD2, which would substantially dilute the original provisions of “open banking”.
+According to Sebastian Siemiatkowski, chief executive of Swedish online payments company Klarna, who is quoted by Financial Times, “If it (PSD2) goes ahead as currently written it will not create open banking as the law originally envisaged.”

 Intuitively, everyone knows that “earn more, spend less” is all the money management mantra they need.
-To get people to use a MoMMA to practice this principle is a hard sell, made even harder by what’s offered by the current breed of MoMMAs:
+As a result, it’s basically very hard to persuade people that they need a separate app for this.
+The task is made harder by the feature set offered by the current breed of MoMMAs:

 - Transform the customer banking experience by enabling consumers to compare and save on current accounts, … look for mortgages more easily and access better terms for loans (Source: Finextra article titled Consumers unaware of Open Banking – Equifax)